Shashank5665/Beyond-health/README.md

 # Beyond-health

-NOTE : Please add the PDFs that need to be uploaded inside this foler, then start the server.
+NOTE : Please add the PDFs that need to be uploaded inside this folder, then start the server.

 ![image](https://user-images.githubusercontent.com/73271539/185219811-f5965f2f-0a1e-41a9-b358-b4c7bc29a314.png)
 ![image](https://user-images.githubusercontent.com/73271539/185219898-87b94132-9cb6-436b-88ae-28ee05e9d7f1.png)